-- 8.1.
-It is considered to be a Disobedience when: - a) The Athlete attempts to pass through an obstacle and their Horse shies away from the obstacle at the last moment without hitting any part of the obstacle. - b) The Horses run away, or, in the opinion of the President of the Jury, the Athlete has lost effective control. - c) The whole turnout comes to a complete halt, with or without stepping back anywhere on the course, in front of or in an obstacle, or a Multiple obstacle, with or without knocking down any element. - d) Not passing through an obstacle with the whole turnout, running out of a Multiple, circling within a Multiple or reining back by the Athlete between start- and finish line. - 8.2.
+8.1.
+It is considered to be a Disobedience when:

+- a) The Athlete attempts to pass through an Obstacle and their Horse shies away from the Obstacle at the last moment without hitting any part of the Obstacle. - b) The Horses run away, or, in the opinion of the President of the Ground Jury, the Athlete has lost effective control. - c) The whole turnout comes to a complete halt, with or without stepping back anywhere on the course, in front of or in an Obstacle, or a Multiple Obstacle, with or without knocking down any element. - d) Not passing through an Obstacle with the whole turnout, running out of a Multiple, circling within a Multiple or reining back by the Athlete between start- and finish line. - 8.2.
 A Disobedience will incur five penalties for the first, 10 penalties for the second and Elimination for the third instance.
 Penalties for Disobedience are cumulative wherever they may occur on the Course. - 8.3.
-If there is a Disobedience in a single obstacle, i.e. the whole turnout does not pass through the markers, the Athlete has to retake the obstacle.
-The bell will only be rung if part of the obstacle is knocked down (See Article 975.5). - 8.4.
-If there is a Disobedience in a Multiple obstacle without knocking down any element the Athlete must continue their drive and is penalized for disobedience (see above). - 8.5.
-In the case when Disobedience is connected with knocking down an element (For example a run-out at C and dislodging the ball) the Judge rings the bell, the course is interrupted, the time is stopped and the obstacle rebuilt.
-The President of the Ground Jury rings the bell again, the Athlete has to restart at the letter A of the Multiple obstacle and the time starts when the Horse's nose passes gate A. For the re-building 10 extra seconds are added once. - 8.6.
-If an Athlete has a Disobedience at any obstacle and knocks down any part of that obstacle, penalties will only be incurred for the Disobedience and 10 seconds will be added for the rebuilding.
+If there is a Disobedience in a single Obstacle, i.e. the whole turnout does not pass through the markers, the Athlete has to retake the Obstacle.
+The bell will only be rung if part of the Obstacle is knocked down (See Article 975.5). - 8.4.
+If there is a Disobedience in a Multiple Obstacle without knocking down any element the Athlete must continue their drive and is penalised for Disobedience (See above). - 8.5.
+In the case when Disobedience is connected with knocking down an element (For example a run-out at C and dislodging the ball) the Judge rings the bell, the course is interrupted, the time is stopped and the Obstacle rebuilt.
+The President of the Ground Jury rings the bell again, the Athlete has to restart at the letter A of the Multiple Obstacle and the time starts when the Horse's nose passes gate A. For the re-building 10 extra seconds are added once. - 8.6.
+If an Athlete has a Disobedience at any Obstacle and knocks down any part of that Obstacle, penalties will only be incurred for the Disobedience and 10 seconds will be added for the rebuilding. - 9.
+Resistance - 9.1.
+A Horse is considered to offer resistance if, at any time and for whatever reason it refuses to go forward (with or without moving back), turns around, rears.
+This will be penalised the same as Disobedience (see Article 975.8).